-To provide as seamless a transition from old to new technology as possible – our
+To provide as seamless a transition from old to new technology as possible –

-the software related icons and applications you used on the
+configuring all of the software related icons and applications you used on the

-old system to the new system while ensuring access to all of your previous document folders,
+old system to the new system while ensuring access to all of your previous

-measure to proactively anticipate as many possible issues that
+taken extreme measure to proactively anticipate as many possible issues that

-can arise from a district-wide technology implementation of this magnitude – as with any change
+can arise from a district-wide technology implementation of this magnitude – as

-along the way.
+encounter along the way.

 In addition to experiencing the benefits of having a faster computer running on